swashcap/react-styling-comparison/README.md

 ## Findings

+* A styling technique's pros and cons aren't immediately obvious without considering and measuring all aspects of an app--from UX (best estimate via Lighthouse) to SSR performance.
+Bundle size isn't always an accurate predictor of TTI, for example.
+* Splitting styles up per page--recommended by [Top 10 performance pitfalls - HTTP 203](https://youtu.be/Lh9q3h2khlc)--is essential.
+Tachyons, which achieves performance by caching everything, falls short of other solutions on that all-important first page load.
+* CSS-in-JS solutions aren't optimized for React SSR compared to more traditional methods.
+* A library's size itself isn't the best indicator of performance of an app build with said library.
+Sometimes actual use of a library results in less app code per feature.
+* This exercise was only possible by writing Tachyons first--constraining styles to what was available in Tachyons.
+Working the other way around would have resulted in inconsisten UI between considered options.

+## Data

 ### Lighthouse

 This project contains web applications of the [Page component](#page) that have server-side rendering through a lightweight [fastify](https://www.fastify.io) server and rehydrate the React application on the client.
 Running these through Lighthouse's Performance tool (Mobile, average of 10 runs) yields the following numbers: